opf/openproject/docs/faq/README.md

 Sometimes this is not the case, and then we need a downtime to roll out the new version.
 This usually takes up to an hour and we always announce it a few days in advance.
 So there are no regular downtimes.

+### Will my account be deleted after a certain time of inactivity?

+Generally, no accounts will be deleted automatically.
+You can delete your account on -> My account (top right corner under your name) -> Delete Account.

 ## How to ... in OpenProject?

 Most of this kind of questions will be answered in the respective sections for each topic (see links below).
 However, there may be some FAQ that do not really fit elsewhere: